 Fixing "Not Responding" with Compatibility Settings

-Although Scrivener for Windows is compatible with all versions of Windows from Windows XP to Windows 10, some systems may require enabling "compatibility mode" due to specific conditions on those machines.
-On these machines, you may find that Scrivener begins to launch but then shows "Not Responding."
+Although Scrivener and Scapple for Windows is compatible with all versions of Windows from Windows XP to Windows 10, some systems may require enabling "compatibility mode" due to specific conditions on those machines.
+On these machines, you may find that the software begins to launch but then shows "Not Responding."

 Changing the compatibility settings for the application is fairly easy, but may require a little trial and error.

 Screenshots in this article show Windows 10, but the process is the same for all versions of Windows.

 UPDATE: This article addresses the matter of not responding when starting up.
 However, several users have recently reported it may lock up (show "Not Responding") at random times after the program successfully launches, and that would be a different problem.

 In most cases this seems to be caused by a recent update to Avast anti-virus software.
 If you are running Avast and experiencing this problem, we recommend adding Scrivener or Scapple's installation directory to the list of exclusions in Avast.
 For Scrivener specifically, we also recommend excluding any directories on your hard drive that contain Scrivener projects, as Avast may be scanning those projects while they are open, resulting in the lockup.
 We are continuing to investigate this issue.